phideg/neptungen/README.md

 By default the generated output can be found in the `_output` directory.

 # Galleries

 Galleries are similar to normal pages.
 Create an `images` sub directory within any of your page directories.
 Copy or symlink all relevant images into it.
 Create a markdown file named `gallery.md`.
 Neptungen will then call the gallery.liq template to generate the gallery page.

 By defailt the images are resized to 800x600 pixels and the corresponding thumbs nails are set to 90x90 pixels.
-Those default settings can be overwritten via the configuration file `config.toml`.
+Those default settings can be overwritten via the configuration file `config.toml`.s

+# Tips & Tricks

+## Page ordering

+If you want to control the sort order of your pages you can add a number prefix to the folder name.
+So lets say you have an `about` folder and an `home` folder.
+By default neptungen would sort the in alphabetical order.
+By adding a numbered prefix like `1_home` and `2_about` neptungen will render `1_home` first and then `2_about`.
+As you would expect the numbered prefix `1_` will not be rendered.

 # Sync

 __ftp__
 So far you can only synchronize your static content with an FTP server.
 See ftp settings in `config.toml`.
 Currently neptungen will always try to sync your static website at the root of your FTP.

 ToDo:

-* [ ] Allow sync to remote subdir
+- [X] Allow sync to remote subdir
-* [ ] Support SFTP
+- [X] Support SFTP
-* [ ] Support SSH
+- [ ] Support SSH

 # config.toml

 Neptungen can be tweaked with the `config.toml` file.
 It has to be put into the root directory of your project.
 [TOML](https://github.com/toml-lang/toml) aims to be a minimal configuration file format that's easy to read due to obvious semantics.
 Neptungen offers the following configuration options:

 ```toml